Utzu02/Warrify/readme.md

 | `GET /api/emails` | Trigger the Gmail scan based on stored options. | `backend/crud/gmailCrud.js` |
 | `GET /api/emails/:messageId/attachments/:attachmentId` | Download a Gmail attachment vetted as a warranty. | `backend/crud/gmailCrud.js` |

-> Authorization is intentionally simple: the frontend includes `x-user-id` for state-changing calls, while Gmail routes rely on `express-session`.
-For production you should harden this with JWTs or real session storage.
+> Authorization is simple: the frontend includes `x-user-id` for state-changing calls, while Gmail routes rely on `express-session`.

 ## License
 MIT License – see the repository for details.